Written By

 Effects of Workplace Hair Discrimination

-Workplace hair discrimination can create several socioeconomic factors.
+Workplace hair discrimination can contribute to detrimental socioeconomic factors.
 For example, Chenadra Washington, who works in public relations in Houston, Texas, said she wore her natural hair to work one day in 2019.
 “Walking through the office, I felt stares from all directions,” she said.

-After that, Washington said she didn’t feel comfortable wearing her natural hair to work.
+After that, Washington said she was uncomfortable wearing her natural hair to work.

 Socioeconomic factors related to hair discrimination include:

-• Bias: People may be overlooked for promotions, become marginalized, have limited opportunities, receive unfair treatment and be subjected to negative stereotypes.
+• Bias: People might be overlooked for promotions, become marginalized, have limited opportunities, receive unfair treatment and experience negative stereotypes.

 • Economic Disparities: Limited job opportunities, lack of career advancement, fewer promotions and lower-paid positions can contribute to preexisting socioeconomic inequalities.

-• Legal Implications: The CROWN Act (Creating a Respectful and Open World for Natural Hair) is legislation that protects against bias based on certain natural hairstyles.
-It has been enacted in a number of U.S. states.
+• Legal Implications: The CROWN Act (Creating a Respectful and Open World for Natural Hair) protects against bias based on certain natural hairstyles.
+It has been implemented in several U.S. states.

 • Mental Impact: Those who deal with natural hair bias can become overwhelmed with stress and anxiety at work.
-They may also have less confidence and lower self-esteem, which can greatly impact overall job satisfaction.
+They may have less confidence and lower self-esteem, impacting overall job satisfaction.

-Hair style policies have also been an issue for the men and women who serve our country.
-The U.S. military has been revising its grooming standards to be more inclusive over the past several decades.
+Hairstyle policies have also been an issue for men and women who serve our country.
+Over the past several decades, the United States military has revised its grooming standards to be more inclusive.

 Military terminology on natural hairstyles graphic

-For example, the Army updated its grooming standards in 2021 to include hairstyles such as locs, braids or ponytails.
-The Navy began allowing men and women to wear their hair short that same year.
+For example, the Army updated its grooming standards in 2021 to include hairstyles like locs, braids and ponytails.
+The Navy began allowing both men and women to wear their hair short that same year.

 The Air Force relaxed its rules in 2020 to include longer hair lengths for men and women.
-And in 2022, the Marines began allowing longer hairstyles and the option of wearing twists in short hair.
+In 2018, the Marines began allowing longer hairstyles and the option of wearing twists in short hair.

 What Is the CROWN Act?

-The CROWN Act is legislation the U.S. House of Representatives passed in 2022.
-It seeks to ban hair discrimination based on hairstyle or hair texture.
+The CROWN Act, passed by the U.S. House of Representatives in 2022, aims to ban hair discrimination.

-The CROWN Act covers hairstyles that have historic connections to Black pride, including:
+The CROWN Act covers hairstyles that have historical connections to Black pride, including:

 • Afros